This is the multi-page printable view of this section. Click here to print.

 Detection

-• Leverages the Samurai Real-Time Engine for detection of threats.
+• Leverages the SamurAI Real-Time Engine for detection of threats.

 • We apply our global threat intelligence feeds to enrich data with context about known malicious actors, emerging threats, and attack patterns enhancing accuracy and speed of threat detection.

-• Leverages the Samurai Hunting Engine for automated and analyst driven threat hunting.
+• Leverages the SamurAI Hunting Engine for automated and analyst driven threat hunting.

 Investigate